nextpyp/pyp/docs/reference/computing.rst

 ``nextPYP`` uses three types of processes:

 - **Thread**: A single-threaded process running on one CPU core (or hyper-threaded core)
-- **Task**: A set of *threads* that processes a single micrograph or tilt-series
+- **Task**: A set of *threads* used to process a single micrograph or tilt-series
 - **Array**: A set of *tasks* used to process an entire dataset

 Most jobs in ``nextPYP`` consist of three phases: *Launch*, *Split* and *Merge*.
-The *Launch* phase is typically a lightweigth job used to initiate data processing.
-In the *Split* phase, multiple tasks run in parallel (one for each micrograph/tilt-series).
-Finally,the *Merge* phase consolidates the results from the *Split* phase, such as combining intermediate data to generate a single 3D reconstruction.
+The *Launch* phase is typically a lightweigth task used to initiate data processing.
+In the *Split* phase, multiple tasks run in parallel (typically one for each micrograph/tilt-series).
+Finally,the *Merge* phase is a task that consolidates the results from the *Split* phase, such as combining intermediate data to generate a single 3D reconstruction.
 Each phase has distinct computational needs, so resources are allocated separately for each one.

 Real time information about jobs is available in the `Jobs panel <../guide/overview.html#jobs-panel>`_.